Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

     actions solely to the blocking of malicious domains around phishing, malware, and exploit kit domains.

      1. Accidental blocking.
-We implement whitelisting algorithms to make sure legitimate domains are not blocked by accident.
-However, in the rare case of blocking a legitimate domain, we work with the users to quickly whitelist that domain.
+We implement allowlisting algorithms to make sure legitimate domains are not blocked by accident.
+However, in the rare case of blocking a legitimate domain, we work with the users to quickly allowlist that domain.
 Please use our support form (insert link) if you believe we are blocking a domain in error.

 ## Practice

 1. Deviations from Policy.
-None currently in place.
+None in place since (insert date).

 1. Client facing capabilities.